 International Society of Amyloidosis (ISA), a non-profit organization of Scientists and Physicians engaged in research, teaching, or practice in connection with amyloid and amyloidosis.
 The aims of our Society are to promote research, education, clinical studies (including diagnosis and treatment), conferences and symposia on all aspects of amyloidosis worldwide.

-Watch this space for information regarding the ISA 2020 meeting in Barcelona Spain.
+Watch this space for information regarding the ISA 2020 meeting in Tarragona Spain.

 The current Board of Directors of the ISA was officially elected for the next term at the XVIth International Symposium on Amyloidosis in Kumamoto, Japan on 3/29/2018.